drpatrik/combatris/README.md

 **OSX / Linux**

 Install the required libraries with apt/brew or any other package manager.
+Under Linux / Raspian install libsdl2-dev and libsdl2-ttf-dev

 Builds the project, default is a release build.
 Ninja is used if available: